 |FICO® score||APR||Total interest paid|

-The down payment: Bigger is better
+Step 3: Save for your down payment: Bigger is better

-As we said earlier, you should save as much as you can for a down payment.
+You should save as much as you can for a down payment.
 A bigger down payment means you’ll own more of your new home from the start.
 This makes you a lower-risk borrower in the eyes of lenders and usually translates into a lower interest rate on your home loan.

 Another reason to put down more cash is to avoid private mortgage insurance, or PMI.
 Most lenders will require you to buy PMI — which protects the lender in case you default on your loan — if your down payment is less than 20% of the purchase price of your home.